oscci/new-theme/_pages/main_test6.md

 #  excerpt: "Promoting robust research practices at Oxford University"

 row1:
-  - excerpt: 'Reproducible Research Oxford is a project based at the [University of Oxford](https://ox.ac.uk).
+  - excerpt: "Reproducible Research Oxford is a project based at the [University of Oxford](https://ox.ac.uk).
 We are the local branch of the [UK Reproducibility Network](https://twitter.com/ukrepro) and aim to lay the groundwork for a culture of reproducible and